obonaventure/cnp3/book/glossary.rst

 	The round-trip-time (RTT) is the delay between the transmission of a segment and the reception of the corresponding acknowledgement in a transport protocol.

    CIDR
-	Classless InterDomain Routing is the current address allocation architecture for IPv4.
+	Classless Inter Domain Routing is the current address allocation architecture for IPv4.
 It was defined in :rfc:`1518` and :rfc:`4632`.

    RIR
 	Regional Internet Registry.
 An organisation that manages IP addresses and AS numbers on behalf of :term:`IANA`.

    RIP
 	Routing Information Protocol.
-An intradomain routing protocol based on distance vectors that is sometimes used in entreprise networks.
+An intradomain routing protocol based on distance vectors that is sometimes used in enterprise networks.
 RIP is defined in :rfc:`2453`.

    OSPF
 	Open Shortest Path First.
-A link-state intradomain routing protocol that  is often used in entreprise and ISP networks.
+A link-state intradomain routing protocol that  is often used in enterprise and ISP networks.
 OSPF is defined in and :rfc:`2328`  and :rfc:`5340`

    IS-IS
 	Intermediate System- Intermediate System.
 A link-state intradomain routing that was initially defined for the ISO CLNP protocol but was extended to support IPv4 and IPv6.
 IS-IS is often used in ISP networks.
 It is defined in [ISO10589]_